eelsfai/LTN-2017/README.md

-# LTN-2017
+# DaVil
-> Data Analytics for Light The Night 2017.
+> Data analytics and Visualizaiton for Light The Night.
 Measure and present the corporate pariticipation in the fundraising for the lightthenight.ca

 ## Before you start
 These instructions are aimed for Mac users.